asogbu/TCP-FileTransfer/README.md

 - Process command-line arguments (host, port, file to send).
 - Connect to server using a TCP connection.
-- Read a chunk of file, send it, and repeat until whole file sent.
+- Read a chunk of file, send it, and repeat until the whole file is sent.
 - Close connection.

 ### Problem solving